MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 ## Associate devices

-OT devices are associated with the site allowing Microsoft Defender for IoT to correctly identify other OT/IoT devices at the same site.
+OT devices are associated with the site allowing Microsoft Defender for IoT to correctly identify other OT and non OT devices at the same site.

 1. In the Search bar, type either a public IP address or the IP/MAC address for a specific OT device that is located at this site.
 A list of suggested sites appears in the table.
     1. If you don't know any of the OT device addresses, select **Show all suggested sites**, and a list of all possible sites appears in the table.

-        Each row in the table is a suggested location based on the OT devices found there.
-Open the location to see the list of OT devices identified there, and check to see which devices exist at your site.
-You should look through each location, as Defender for IoT could find your OT devices in more than one suggested locations.
-You can't edit the list of devices at a location.
+        Each row in the table is a suggested site location based on the OT devices found there.
+Open the location to see the list of OT devices identified there, and check that at least one <!--some -->of these devices exist at your site.
+You should look through each location, as Defender for IoT could list your OT devices in more than one suggested location.
+If this happens, you should tick all of the suggested locations that contain an identified OT device.
+There is no limit to the number of locations you can choose.
+However, you can't edit the list of devices that appear at a specific location.

     1. Review the devices and select the rows to be added to your site.
 You might need to choose more than one item.